linode/docs/docs/guides/tools-reference/basics/restart-linux-server/index.md

     sudo reboot

-This command starts a graceful shutdown, letting processes exit, temporary files are dealt with, etc.
+This command starts a graceful shutdown, letting processes exit, temporary files are removed, and other system clean up tasks.

-If you need to force reboot, you can do so with the `--force` option.
+If you need to force a reboot, you can do so with the `--force` option.
 However, this should only be used when no other option is available.
-This option forces a reboot without allowing the usual "wrapping up," which can lead to loss and/or corruption of data.
+This option forces a reboot without allowing the usual clean up tasks, which can lead to loss and/or corruption of data.

 ### How to Schedule a Restart on a Linux Server with the shutdown Command

-The `reboot` command is, essentially, the same as the `shutdown` command with the `-r` option and scheduled for `now`, as in:
+The `reboot` command accomplishes the same system state as the `shutdown` command with the `-r` option and a schedule of `now`.
+The complete command is as follows:

     sudo shutdown -r now

 You can safely use the above command and alter the time (`now`) to schedule when your Linux server restarts.
-For the time, the `shutdown` command takes either several minutes or a local time in 24-hour format.
-The command below, as an example, schedules the server to reboot in 15 minutes.
+For the time option, the `shutdown` command accepts either several minutes or a local time in 24-hour format.
+The command below, for example, schedules the server to reboot in 15 minutes.

     sudo shutdown -r 15